 The war had been an incredibly expensive exercise and the British parliament was in debt.

-The politicians in London debated ways to raise more money to reduce their debt and the solution chose was to raise taxes.
+The politicians in London debated about ways to raise more money to reduce their debt and the solution chose was to increase taxes.

 Taxes were a fee that everyday people had to pay whenever they purchased particular products.